 66 Argilla Road, the George Haskell house (1855) - George Haskell, a lawyer, constructed the large white house on Argilla Road at the base of Heartbreak Hill in 1855-56.
 A gentleman farmer, he invested his time in a quest for the ultimate wine grape.

-6 Agawam Avenue, the Augustine Carey – Captain John Hobbs house (1855) - This house was built in 1855 by Augustus C. Carey.
-He sold the house in 1865 to John Hobbs.
-Captain Hobbs recruited two companies- of Ipswich men during the Civil T:ar, one of which he led to the front.
-In the attack on Newborn, the Capt. suffered from a head injury caused by the concussion of a cannon ball.
-He was obliged to resign and return to Ipswich, where he bought this house.
-The Hobb’ s house is a particularly fine example of the Greek Revival style in Ipswich.
+6 Agawam Avenue, the Augustine Carey – Captain John Hobbs house (1855) - This house was built in 1855 by Augustus C. Carey, who sold it in 1865 to Captain John Hobbs, who recruited two companies of Ipswich men during the Civil War, one of which he led to the front.

 6 Jeffreys Neck Road, the Oliver L. Sanborn house (1855) - Deacon Francis Caldwell sold a lot measuring 61 ft. on the road and 290 ft. deep on Jeffreys Neck Road to Oliver L. Sanborn, October 25, 1854 who built this house in 1855.
 Sanborn's wie Mary was the daughter of Francis Treadwell on East Stret.